MyceliasCoin/loan-data-kaggle/README.md

 Data schema and table creation / population statements can be found in the `src/loan-schema.sql` file.
 However, `the build_db.py` file (executed in `run.sh` file) automatically creates and populates the `loans_db` database using the `loan.csv` file.

+Note that using the native COPY command in SQL drastically improves write performance when populating the `loans` table in PostgreSQL (<1 minute).
+Compare this to reading in the `loan.csv` file into a pandas DataFrame and writing that out to PostgreSQL using the df.to_sql() method (> 5 hours).

 __Future Consideration__: if the size of stored data starts to strain a standalone PostgreSQL setup, AWS Redshift may be an appropriate choice for storing large amounts of data adhering to a relational model.
 However, given the large number of "empty" columns in the `loan.csv` file, it may also be wise to pursue a columnar solution such as Cassandra or HBase.
 These NoSQL solutions would only be appropriate if relational queries are limited and if other constraints are satisfied (i.e., consistency and availability in CAP theorem).